MicrosoftDocs/VBA-Docs/api/Visio.Layer.md

 api_name:
 - Visio.Layer
 ms.assetid: 4442cd68-e071-943d-7fec-7ff9596cf4b3
-ms.date: 06/08/2017
+ms.date: 06/19/2019
 localization_priority: Normal
 ---

 # Layer object (Visio)

 Represents a layer of a page or master.
-You can assign shapes to or remove them from the layer.
+You can assign shapes to or remove shapes from the layer.

 ## Remarks

 The default property of a **Layer** object is **Name**.

 To access cells whose values define layer attributes, such as whether the layer is visible or printable, use the **CellsC** property.

 A layer's **Index** and **Row** properties typically have different values.
-The **Index** property indicates the layer's ordinal position in its **Layers** collection.
+The **Index** property indicates the layer's ordinal position in its **[Layers](Visio.Layers.md)** collection.
 The layer's **Row** property indicates the index of the row in the Layers section where the layer's attributes are defined.

 ## Methods